 The Story behind the Apple Smart Watches

 When the first personal computer hit the market for the first time in the 1980s, it was a device without a purpose.
 Everyone wrote off computers as unproductive and useless.
-To be frank, PCs didn’t do much other than calculating basic sums and writing notes on the WordPad.
-No one wanted an expensive box with functions as basic as of a calculator.
+PCs didn’t do much other than calculating basic sums and writing notes on the WordPad.
+No one wanted an expensive box with functions as basic as a calculator.
 There was no peripheral device like printers to make use of typed notes on computers.

 Mainframe computers were at the helm, and they were used extensively by corporations.
-Luddites, who were basically tech conservatives, saw personal computers as a means to feed tech nerd’s futuristic dreams of World at their fingertips.
+Luddites, who were basically tech conservatives, saw personal computers as a means to feed tech nerd’s futuristic dreams of the World at their fingertips.
 They condescendingly disapproved of the culture of PC and showed its futility for having no future.

 Fast forward 30 years, and we are living in a Digital Age where computers are ubiquitous, and smartphones are the latest entrant in consumer technology.
 All these tech products are making our lives better, convenient, and stress-free.
 Just imagine how much more efficient we are with these devices or maybe, how helpless we will be without them.

-The way computers were ridiculed for their seemingly aimless purpose, new technologies like wearables are also facing similar kinds of criticism.
+The way computers were ridiculed for their seemingly aimless purpose, new technologies like wearables also face similar kinds of criticism.
 To rewind a bit, when the first Apple Watch came in the market three years back in 2015, people laughed it off, saying it’s a $300 watch that tells you what time it is.

 To fully understand the genesis of this Watch, you have to understand Apple’s philosophy first.
 The core of Apple’s vision is borrowed from its founder, Steve Jobs.
 He believed in creating a product elegant from both inside and outside, as much as humane and accessible.
 Jobs perceived the idea of a movable device that can fit in the palm, which later came out to be an iPhone.
 However, the technology had not caught up, and he had to wait for almost 20 years to bring his ideas to the table.
 This kind of prescience about technology puts Apple in a different league among its competitors.